ConnectSDK/Connect-SDK-Android-Lite/README.md

 ```
 The test coverage report will be in this folder `Connect-SDK-Android/build/reports/jacoco/jacocoTestReport/html`.

+##Limitations/Caveats

+###Subtitles

+- DLNA service support `SRT` format only.
+Since there is no official specification for them, subtitles may not work on all DLNA-compatible devices.
+This feature has been tested and works on LG WebOS and Netcast TVs.
+- Netcast service support `SRT` format only.
+It uses DLNA and has the same restrictions as DLNA service.

 ##Contact
 * Twitter [@ConnectSDK](https://www.twitter.com/ConnectSDK)
 * Ask a question on Stack Overflow with the [Connect-SDK tag](https://stackoverflow.com/tags/connect-sdk) (or [TV tag](https://stackoverflow.com/tags/tv))